viztushar/Urban/Privacy_Policy.md

 # 1. What type of information does UrbanWalls collect?

-We are not collecting any user information.
+  We are not collecting any user information like username/email.

 # 2. Third Party Advertisers.